Effa Manley: Activism

 Her influence extended beyond baseball; she was active in the Civil Rights Movement and a social activist.
 Before the civil rights movement, Manley supported "Don't Buy Where You Can't Work" boycotts.
 As part of her work for the Citizens' League for Fair Play, Manley organized a 1934 boycott of stores that refused to hire black salesclerks.
 After six weeks, the owners of the store (Blumstein's Department Store) gave in, and by the end of 1935 some 300 stores on 125th Street employed black clerks.
 Manley was the treasurer of the Newark chapter of the National Association for the Advancement of Colored People (NAACP) and often used Eagles games to promote civic causes.

 In 1939 she held an "Anti-Lynching Day" at Ruppert Stadium, selling buttons that read “Stop Lynching” to support efforts to pass federal anti-lynching legislation.
 During World War II she arranged for entertainers to perform for segregated Black troops stationed at Fort Dix in New Jersey when they were barred from segregated USO clubs and canteens.

 At this time most blacks were barred from practicing medicine.
 The Booker T. Washington Community Hospital, which offered training for black doctors and nurses, opened due in a large part to money raised from the Newark Eagles.
 They played numerous benefit games to raise money for new medical equipment.
-They also raised money for black Elks lodges, a major part of urban black social life.
+They also raised money for Improved Benevolent and Protective Order of Elks of the World lodges, a major part of urban black social life.
 The Eagles worked especially hard for groups that promoted the welfare of Newark's black population.
 In an exhibit honoring the Negro leagues at the Baseball Hall of Fame in Cooperstown, there is a banner given to the team by the Newark Student Camp Fund in recognition of their efforts to help the community.

 Another example of the relationship Effa helped forge with the community was copying a practice of another team which allowed the city's youth to attend games for free.
 Some children could afford the ten-cent fare for the bus ride while others jump on the back of a moving bus to take advantage of the free ballgames.
 Because of Effa Manley, the Newark Eagles were as important to black Newark as the Dodgers were to Brooklyn.